-1. A student accepted for re-entry/reinstatement will be required to pass academic and/or technical skill assessments with a 70% or higher for each course previously completed with a 2.00 GPA or higher to be eligible for course credit.
+- 1. A student accepted for re-entry/reinstatement will be required to pass academic and/or technical skill assessments with a 70% or higher for each course previously completed with a 2.00 GPA or higher to be eligible for course credit.
 Any course below a 2.00 GPA will be repeated.
-The Education Leader will set up course and skill assessment with the instructors.

-2. A student may have a discussion with the campus Education Leader, after the review of the evaluation for acceptance of prior education, to address the student's desire to repeat coursework to improve academic outcomes.
+The Education Leader will set up course and skill assessment with the instructors. - 2.
+A student may have a discussion with the campus Education Leader, after the review of the evaluation for acceptance of prior education, to address the student's desire to repeat coursework to improve academic outcomes.
 If, after discussion with the campus Education Leader, it is decided that in the best interest of the student to repeat the coursework/hours, the campus Education Leader will record on the Evaluation of Prior Education that the prior education has been forfeited to improve educational outcomes.
-A written statement by the student explaining reasoning for repeating course work will also be attached to the Evaluation of Prior Education.

-3. A student must be enrolled in any courses that have changed since the prior enrollment (Welcome to Milan, Externship hours modified, course hours/content changed, etc.).
-In instances when a student receives credit for Welcome to Milan, the student will be encouraged to attend Welcome to Milan PRIOR to re-entry/ reinstatement to re-acclimate to the educational setting.

-4. Any student who is reinstating directly to externship will reinstate dependent upon Career Services placement of the student on an extern site.
-The re-entry/reinstatement date will be provided by Career Services to ensure that a site is available.

-5. All re-entry/reinstatements will have any prior Satisfactory Academic Progress status determination applied to the re-entry/reinstatement as required.
+A written statement by the student explaining reasoning for repeating course work will also be attached to the Evaluation of Prior Education. - 3.
+A student must be enrolled in any course(s) that have changed since the prior enrollment/ - 4.
+Any student who is reinstating directly to externship will reinstate dependent upon Career Services placement of the student on an extern site.
+The re-entry/reinstatement date will be provided by Career Services to ensure that a site is available. - 5.
+All re-entry/reinstatements will have any prior Satisfactory Academic Progress status determination applied to the re-entry/reinstatement as required.